tokyorider/MergeSort/README.md

 # Build and run

-You can download JAR archive here: https://yadi.sk/d/4z6yZYYyl6yBcQ
+You can download JAR archive here: https://yadi.sk/d/4z6yZYYyl6yBcQ or build it by yourself.

+# Example

+java -jar sort.jar -d -i out.txt in.txt